GuillaumePressiat/GuillaumePressiat.github.io/_posts/2019-03-11-reciproceed.markdown

 As an example, I collected some soup recipes and fake procedures, see the source [YAML file](https://github.com/GuillaumePressiat/reciproceed/blob/master/index_procedures.yaml).

-Soup recipes are used as fake data (meaning that they are structured and have chronogical steps like procedures) but they are not fake soups.
+Soup recipes are used as fake data (meaning that they are structured and have chronological steps like procedures) but they are not fake soups.
 By the way they came from [bbcfoods](https://www.bbcgoodfood.com/recipes).

 And the result book is here: